sophiajt/jntrnr.github.io/content/2023-02-13-youtube-addiction-one-month-sober.md

 In a sense, the goal of building new habits isn't to only have new habits.
 It's to start rewiring the brain to process risks, pain, and danger in a healthier way.
 There will always be risks, like crossing a street, and we re-learn how to work with them.

 To some folks, that might sound like total common sense.
 If it does for you, that's great.
-For me, it got surprisingly easy to create a safe illusion that turns into an unhealthy way to cope.
+For me, it got surprisingly easy to create a safe illusion that turned into an unhealthy way to cope.
+I needed to see my way out of that.

 ## Other changes